-The fibres are washed then dried naturally by the sun, or during the rainy season in drying ovens.
-The dry fibres go through a purification process to remove any impurities which results in a fluff-like material.
+The fibres are washed then dried naturally by the sun or during the rainy season in drying ovens.
+The dry fibres undergo a purification process to remove any impurities, which results in a fluff-like material.

-This fluff-like pineapple leaf fibre (PALF) gets mixed with a corn-based polylactic acid (PLA) and undergoes a mechanical process to create Piñafelt, a non-woven mesh which forms the base of all Piñatex collections.
+This fluff-like pineapple leaf fibre (PALF) gets mixed with a corn-based polylactic acid (PLA) and undergoes a mechanical process to create Piñafelt, a non-woven mesh that forms the base of all Piñatex collections.

 The rolls of Piñafelt are then shipped by boat from the Philippines to Spain or Italy for specialised finishing.

 To make the Original, Pluma and Mineral collections, the Piñafelt is coloured using GOTS certified pigments, and a resin top coating is applied to give additional strength, durability and water resistance.
 A foil is heat pressed on to create the Metallic collection, and a high solid PU transfer coating is used to develop Piñatex Performance.